bwz3rbot/Reddit-Flair-CommandBot/README.md

 Before beginning the following steps, you must create a thread in your subreddit for the bot to follow.\
-Take not of the thread id from the url bar.
+Take note of the thread id from the url bar.
 You'll need to enter this in the pw.env file

 The post body should contain instructions on how to use the bot.
 For example:
 ```